Skip to content

 • memos of meetings with customers and suppliers

-• organization chart showing the location of offshore operation
+• organization chart showing the location of the offshore operation

 • travel receipts & passport copies showing locations and dates of visit